Skip to content

 Is Ollantaytambo a fortress or a temple?

-A multi-functional designation best applies.
-Ollantaytambo was fortified, but it also had religious, administrative, agricultural, and urban functions.
+A multi-functional role is the most accurate description.
+Ollantaytambo was fortified, but also had religious, administrative, agricultural, and urban functions.

 What role did Manco Inca play?